 If you opt not to use a platform or an agency for your influencer marketing then you will have to build up relationships with influencers yourself.
 To do this, you first need to identify the influencers that rule your niche.
 If you are an active online participant in your niche you may already have a good idea who are the best influencers.
 In other cases, you will have to carry out considerable research first.
 Luckily there are a variety of influencer marketing tools to help you in your quest.
-You can even Try our Free Tool below:

 We have selected 17 tools here that are either free or freemium.
 The freemium tools are tools that need you to pay to access most of their features.
 But, they also offer limited capabilities for free.